pingidentity/pingone-go-client/pingone/docs/EnvironmentCreateRequest.md

 NewEnvironmentCreateRequestWithDefaults instantiates a new EnvironmentCreateRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetBillOfMaterials

-`func (o *EnvironmentCreateRequest) GetBillOfMaterials() BillOfMaterials`

-GetBillOfMaterials returns the BillOfMaterials field if non-nil, zero value otherwise.

-### GetBillOfMaterialsOk

-`func (o *EnvironmentCreateRequest) GetBillOfMaterialsOk() (*BillOfMaterials, bool)`

-GetBillOfMaterialsOk returns a tuple with the BillOfMaterials field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBillOfMaterials

-`func (o *EnvironmentCreateRequest) SetBillOfMaterials(v BillOfMaterials)`

-SetBillOfMaterials sets BillOfMaterials field to given value.

-### HasBillOfMaterials

-`func (o *EnvironmentCreateRequest) HasBillOfMaterials() bool`

-HasBillOfMaterials returns a boolean if a field has been set.

 ### GetDescription